Anyone who purchased Thinx, Ruby Love or Knix menstrual underwear.

 According to her report, the underwear indeed tested positive for PFAS, including on the inside layers of the crotch.

-Specifically, the article stated that the Thinx organic brief contained 3,264 parts per million (ppm) and that the organic BTWN Shorty underwear for teens contained 2,053 ppm of the toxic chemicals.
+Specifically, the article stated that the Thinx organic brief contained 3,264 parts per million (ppm) of fluorine and that the organic BTWN Shorty underwear for teens contained 2,053 ppm.
 These amounts were “high enough to suggest they were intentionally manufactured with PFAS,” Choy wrote.

 What Are PFAS and How Are They Dangerous?